BBBase-EHeresy/PPPub/docs/forces_of_good/the_fiefdoms.md

 - Broadsword
 - **Broadsword (ACTIVE)**

-This is a *[two-handed]* [sword].
+This is a *[Two-handed]* [sword].
 Additionally, if a model that is fighting with a broadsword scores a natural roll of a 6 in a Duel roll, they do not apply the penalty for using a two-handed

 **SPECIAL RULES**